Community Multiplier – Member Match Program

 • Priority areas

-Operational funding for targeted affordable housing organizations – Operational funding for affordable housing organizations who have not previously received AHP funding from FHLBank Indianapolis, or who are working in a rural county, as defined by nonmetro counties in the "Metropolitan (metro) and nonmetropolitan (nonmetro) counties, 2023" map from USDA.
+Operational funding for affordable housing organizations that are expanding or sustaining their ability to develop, preserve, or manage affordable housing, limited to organizations serving at least one rural nonmetro county as identified in the "Metropolitan (metro) and nonmetropolitan (nonmetro) counties, 2023" map from USDA.
 Organizations working in rural counties are not subject to prior funding restrictions.

-• Community Multiplier resources
+Community Multiplier materials